Bake or Break

 1. In a small saucepan, combine the cream and fleur de sel.
 Bring to a simmer over very low heat until the salt has dissolved.
 Be careful not to let the cream burn.

 2. In a medium saucepan, combine 1/4 cup water, sugar, and corn syrup, stirring carefully so as not to splash the sides of the pan.
-Cook over high heat about 6-8 minutes, until an instant-read thermometer reads 350°.
-Remove from heat and let cool for 1 minute.
+Cook over high heat about 6-8 minutes, until an instant-read thermometer reads 350°F. Remove from heat and let cool for 1 minute.

 3. Add the cream mixture to the sugar mixture.
 Whisk in the sour cream.
 Let the caramel cool to room temperature, then transfer to an airtight container and refrigerate until time to assemble the cake.